 The weather station on Tatoosh Island was closed in 1966, and its buildings were demolished.
 The light station was automated in 1977, and the island lost its last year-round inhabitants.
 A modern beacon replaced the towers fourth-order Fresnel lens in 1996.

 In September 2009, a three-phase clean-up of Cape Flattery was completed by the Coast Guard.
 A thirty-foot skeletal light tower topped by a solar-powered LED light was installed on the island in 2008, allowing old generators and fuel tanks to be removed.
-The decommissioned Cape Flattery Lighthouse will eventually be turned over to the Makah Indian Tribe, who control the island.
+The decommissioned Cape Flattery Lighthouse has been turned over to the Makah Indian Tribe, who control the island.